 Again, notice that the serial numbers started to appear on the back of the headstocks in 1995.

 This Strat Plus has been completely rewired using TFN Technologies custom wiring system, which provides 10 different pickup tones.
-(See eBay seller: tfn_technologies.)
 With TFN Technologies custom wiring, using a 3-way rotary knob and a 5-way Super Switch you can get humbucker, Strat and Tele tones, plus some.

 This 1997 Natural Plus in ASH.
 Most of the solid colored models were made from Alder and in the ealy 1990s some were made from Popular, when there was an Alder shortage.
 Most of the burst type transparent colors had Ash sandwiched-laminated on Alder thus the dark color around the edge to produce the "burst" effect. it was to hide the laminated edge.
 Sometimes, Fender used solid Ash for some of these burst finished Plus', perhaps if the body was slightly defected and not good enough to use for a clear finish like this one.

 The Natural Ash Plus', both the Deluxe and Standard issues, came with either a white or tortious shell pickguard.
 As you can see this one has the tortious shell both front and back.
 This one has outstanding grain on it.
-I have customize quite a number of these over the years, whoch Chrome Domes and even Chrome or Nickle Plated Humbuckers.
+I have customize quite a number of these over the years, with Chrome Domes and even Chrome and/or Nickel plated Humbuckers.

 This is another Graffiti Yellow Strat Plus with a Maple neck from 1991.
 I have seen these both with Rosewood and Maples necks, BUT it does seem the Maple necks are more common.
 These along with Surf Green and some of the other vintage colors are becoming more and more in demand and prices have gone up like crazy the last few years. they ARE a good investment.